 Once you have control over SaaS usage, the next challenge arises when a vendor approaches you.
 Can you respond the same way every time, with evidence, entitlement context, and repeatable reporting?

-Here is an example of one of the dashboards Cloudaware users show during audit:
+Here is an example of one of the dashboards Cloudaware users show during an audit:

 SAM and FinOps used to live in different buildings.
 Now they’re in the same Slack channel, arguing over the same line items.
 Marketplace subscriptions, SaaS renewals, “committed” cloud spend that behaves like licensing, and vendor audits that suddenly ask for cloud usage context.
 If you don’t align them deliberately, you get duplicate reporting, mismatched numbers, and you, the SAM manager, become the translator and the scapegoat.